 Where are the Raphael Rooms?

-The Raphael Rooms were commissioned by Pope Julius, perhaps in an effort to outshine the apartments of his predecessor (and rival) Pope Alexander VI, as the ‘Stanze’ are directly above Alexander’s Borgia Apartment.
+The Raphael Rooms were commissioned by Pope Julius II.
+They were, perhaps, an effort to outshine the apartments of his predecessor (and rival) Pope Alexander VI, as the rooms are directly above Alexander’s Apartments.
 They are on the third floor of the Vatican overlooking the south side of the Belvedere Courtyard.